UMassSciOly/umaso.org/README.md

 # UMASO.org

-University of Massachusetts Amherst Science Olympiad website source code
+University of Massachusetts Amherst Science Olympiad website

-logo designs by Jack Guo
+Currently being redesigned for 2024-2025

-currently being updated for UMASO 2024
+Logo and website design by Jack Guo, website development by Larry Jin and Victor Chen